Andreas Viestad: Career

 On a visit to Zanzibar, hotelier Emerson Skeens offered Viestad the position of "consultant chef" at the Emerson Spice Hotel, which Viestad accepted.
 Though an unpaid position, Viestad has said, "One only gets to run a restaurant in Zanzibar once in a lifetime".
 His book Where Flavor Was Born: Recipes and Culinary Travels Along the Indian Ocean Spice Route (2007) was a departure from previous themes of Scandinavian cooking.
 The book was selected the "Best Foreign Cookbook in the World" at the Gourmand World Cookbook Awards in April 2008.
 His book on Norwegian food was awarded Special prize of the Jury at the 2009 Gourmand World Cookbook Awards.
 From 2008 to 2012, Viestad wrote a monthly column titled "The Gastronomer" for The Washington Post about the science of everyday cooking.
 Viestad's recipes and writing have also been published in Gourmet, The Sunday Times, Vanity Fair, Food & Wine and Vogue.

 Viestad has stated that he admires food writers Jeffrey Steingarten and Nigel Slater, chefs Alice Waters and Pierre Gagnaire, and Norwegian chefs Eyvind Hellstrøm and Bent Stiansen.
 The food writers of the great London newspapers are his role models, as they "operate in the grey zone between food columns and consumer journalism.
 They cultivate the 'good language', and at the same time contribute to setting the agenda in society."

 Viestad has become more and more involved with farming.
 He has a small farm in the hamlet of Viestad in the southern Norwegian town of Farsund, as well as an agricultural project in Elgin, near Cape Town, South Africa, named 'Garden of Elgin'.
 The project is run in collaboration with Dr. Paul Clüver on the Clüver family estate, and features 50 different citruses, more than 40 varieties of peaches, nectarines and apricots and a wide selection of herbs and vegetables, including more than 100 varieties of tomatoes.
 He also has a home in his birth town: Oslo.

 Since 2010 Viestad has dedicated more and more time as an activist, and advocate for children's right to good food and proper culinary education.
 In 2011 he established Geitmyra matkultursenter for barn, a non-profit inspired by Alice Waters' Edible Schoolyard, which has educational programs for school children, along with courses and cultural activities.
-Since the opening in 2011, the center has expanded with three new centers, in Kristiansand, Ringsaker and Trondheim.
+Since the opening in 2011, the center has expanded with three new centers, in Kristiansand, Ringsaker and Tønsberg.
 The center teaches children about cooking and growing food.